veeksh/Data-analysis---python/README.md

  What Are The Trips In The Month
  Where Do People Start Boarding Their Trip From Most?
  Where Do People Stop Their Trip?

+# Trend analysis

+use info from google trend api import and initialize desiered data
+Analysis of places/ countries where a word is most used Analysis over time
+Analysis of historical interest over time